ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 ![](assets/houdini/artist/hda_lop_import_parameters.png)

 #### Parameters

-It shares the same parameters with generic loader and also adds few more parameters.
-It also exposes some parameters of [Reference](https://www.sidefx.com/docs/houdini/nodes/lop/reference.html) node.
+This shares the same parameters as the Generic Loader and adds a few more.
+It also exposes some parameters of the [Reference](https://www.sidefx.com/docs/houdini/nodes/lop/reference.html) node.

+Additional parameters on the node include:

 - **Reload Files**
-- **Primitive Root** & **Presets**
+- **Primitive Root**
+- **Presets**: This menu provides default values for building assets and shots.
 - **Reference Type**
 - **Make Instanceable**
 - **Reference Primitive**